MicrosoftDocs/powerbi-docs/powerbi-docs/service-data-lineage.md

 **Gateways**

-If a data source is connected to an on-premises data source by way of a gateway, the gateway is represented as one of the nodes.
+If a data source is connected to an on-premises data source by way of a gateway, the gateway is represented as one of the nodes in Lineage view.
 If you have permissions as either gateway admin or as a data source user, you see more information, such as the gateway name.

 **Datasets and dataflows**